aminrj/aminrj.github.io/_posts/2026-06-09-how-to-red-team-ai-agent.md

 **Red teaming is Phase 5 of the 7-phase AI threat modeling methodology I have published on my website.
 The full methodology covers how red team findings feed into the mitigation matrix, release gate decision, and continuous monitoring plan.
 [Read it here.](/posts/2026-05-23-ai-security-threat-modeling-production/)**

 For weekly coverage of AI red teaming techniques, new tooling, and production incident analysis: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)

+If you need help setting up a red teaming pipeline for your system, [get in touch](/contact/).

 ---